SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 hire arenas feeds the fires of those who fear cybernetics.
 This has prompted more than one security firm to employ limited yield electromagnetic pulse weaponry to stop such maraucL ers in their tracks.
-Fortunately, the old adage “the bigger they are, the harder they fall" definitely rings true because those
+Fortunately, the old adage "the bigger they are, the harder they fall" definitely rings true because those

 who rely solely upon cyberenhancements are nearly helpless